Testing for Distributional Divergence in the Pillars of Global Sustainable Development

 Associate Professor of Development Economics

-My research interests focus on the integration of macroeconomics, spatial data science, and econometrics to understand and inform the process of sustainable development across subnational regions and countries.
+My research interests focus on the integration of development economics, spatial data science, and econometrics to understand and inform the process of sustainable development across subnational regions and countries.

 Regional income convergence and conditioning factors in Turkey: Revisiting the role of spatial dependence and neighbor effects